Adaptation System: Long-term change across time.

 Organizational Lens

 Organizations adapt when their people and rhythms can flex without shattering.
+Teams and cultures require closure after effort, shared recovery, narrative integration, and time to learn from outcomes.
 Rigid org charts and permanent emergency break learning.
+Teams under continuous pressure lose learning capacity, even as activity increases.
 A systems view supports experiments, recovery between pushes, and honest feedback from the real load people carry.
+Organizations that stack change without resolution train fragility at the collective level.

 Coherence over time

 When adaptation is on the map, longevity means something you can use: a wider band of response, less all-or-nothing, and a life that can survive ordinary disruption.
+You stop demanding adaptation and start creating the conditions that allow it.
 The goal is a coherent path over time, not a single peak season followed by collapse.
+A system that adapts becomes more capable over time.
+A system that cannot adapt becomes brittle, regardless of effort or intent.
+This is as true for individuals as it is for organizations and societies.

 Where this module connects